ruthvik-ch/Ruthvik-Ch/README.md

 ---

-## 🛠 Wanna Try My Portfolio Template?
+## 🛠 Wanna Try this Portfolio Template?
 This portfolio is **100% JSON-driven.**
 **Edit one file → Deploy on Netlify / Vercel → Boom!
 Your brand is live.**
 Check it out: [Portfolio Template](https://github.com/ruthvik-ch/portfolio)

----

-## 🎉 Fun Facts
-- 🏎 F1 enthusiast – Speed fuels my weekends.
-- 🎧 Runs on music & curiosity.
-- 🎨 Artist – I love minimal creative design.

 ---